Aleksandra Unkovskaya: Married life

-Unkovsky children
+Unkovsky's children

-Vladimir Nikolaevich Unkovsky (1880-1951) – on August 10, 1904 he graduated from a military school and was promoted to second lieutenant.
+Vladimir Nikolaevich Unkovsky (1880–1951) graduated from a military school on August 10, 1904, after which he was promoted to second lieutenant.
 As part of the Siberian Rifle Regiment, he participated in the Russo-Japanese War.
 He was wounded during the fighting in North Korea in 1905.
-In 1921-1929. served in the provincial land department, holding minor positions.
-When doubts arose about his loyalty due to non-proletarian origin (hereditary noble), Vladimir Nikolaevich left for Turkmenistan.
-In 1929-1930, served as a technician in the water management of the Turkmen SSR.
-In 1930-1931 was the head of survey parties and foreman at the construction of irrigation facilities of the Turkmen SSR, taught foreman courses.
+In 1921–1929, he served in the provincial land department, holding minor positions.
+When doubts arose about his loyalty due to non-proletarian origin (as a hereditary noble), Vladimir Nikolaevich left for Turkmenistan.
+In 1929–1930, served as a technician in the water management of the Turkmen SSR.
+In 1930–1931, he was the head of survey parties and foreman at the construction of irrigation facilities of the Turkmen SSR, taught foreman courses.

-Sergei Nikolaevich Unkovsky (1881-1931) - in 1903 graduated from the Naval Cadet Corps, and participated in three wars: Russo-Japanese War (1904-1905), World War I (1914-1918) and Civil War (1918-1921).
-In 1922 he was appointed Head of the Marine Fleet Administration in Sevastopol and Acting Head of the Navigation Safety Administration of the Black and Azov Seas under the command of M.V.
-Frunze, with whom he was well acquainted.
-November 23, 1930 - arrested.
-April 8, 1931 - committed suicide in prison (according to sources, he died, unable to withstand the conditions of detention).
+Sergei Nikolaevich Unkovsky (1881–1931) graduated from the Naval Cadet Corps in 1903, and participated in three wars: Russo-Japanese War (1904–1905), World War I (1914–1918) and the Civil War (1918–1921).
+In 1922 he was appointed Head of the Marine Fleet Administration in Sevastopol and Acting Head of the Navigation Safety Administration of the Black and Azov Seas under the command of M. V. Frunze, with whom he was well acquainted.
+On November 23, 1930, he was arrested.
+On April 8, 1931, he committed suicide in prison.
+According to sources he died because he was unable to withstand the conditions of detention.

-Nikolai Nikolaevich Unkovsky (1895-1942) – was a naval Captain (2nd rank) in the Caspian Sea Fleet.
-On July 15, 1938, was arrested by order of a non-judicial body "for participation in an anti-Soviet terrorist organization" and imprisoned for 5 years in labor camps.
+Nikolai Nikolaevich Unkovsky (1895–1942) was a naval Captain (2nd rank) in the Caspian Sea Fleet.
+On July 15, 1938, he was arrested by order of a non-judicial body "for participation in an anti-Soviet terrorist organization" and imprisoned for 5 years in labor camps.
 At the end of his term, he was again condemned by the Special Meeting of the NKVD of the USSR (Decree of August 22, 1942).
 The case on charges of Nikolay Nikolayevich Unkovsky was reviewed by the Military Collegium of the Supreme Court of the Soviet Union on March 14, 1955, and was declared a victim of political repressions and 'was rehabilitated'.
 According to unverified reports, his relatives received news that he, being very ill, died in 1942 on his way home.